Septh/rollup-plugin-node-externals/README.md

 if you want the same behavior.

-- For consistency with all other Rollup plugins out there, the `except` option from 1.x is now deprecated in favor of the Rollup-friendly `exclude` option.
-It will be removed in the next major release but is still accepted for backward compatibility and works exactly the same as `exclude` but it will issue a warning if used.
-To suppress this warning, just replace `except` with `exclude`.
+- For consistency with all other Rollup plugins out there, the `except` option from 1.x has been deprecated in 2.0 and removed in 3.0.
+Use the Rollup-friendly `exclude` option instead.

 ## Licence
 MIT